 To be sure, I had a mind of my own.
 How often my parents must have longed for the ability to control my thoughts!
 Likewise, parents of teens are constantly wringing their hands because they cannot control them.
 They have minds of their own.

 But which of us doesn’t have a mind of our own?
 Our minds wander, slip, slide and careen all over the place at times (granted, some much more than others!).
-Life events happen like curves and bends in the road, and the car veers off its course as the road becomes rough, sometimes landing on its side in the ditch.
+Life events happen like curves and bends in the road, and the car veers off course sometimes, landing on its side in the ditch.
 One thing after another starts going “wrong.”
-It’s not supposed to go this way!
+It is not all controllable.

-But life unfolds as life unfolds.
-As obvious as this may sound, with the eyes of Forrest Gump you will see how profound this reality truly is.
+Life unfolds.
+As obvious as this may sound, with the eyes of Forrest Gump we can see how profound this reality truly is.
 Life is filled with good things and bad.
-Often labels are assigned to occurrences that judge them “good” or “bad.”
+Often labels are assigned to occurrences that are judged as “good” or “bad.”
 What one person sees as good, the other may see as bad.
 It is not universal.

-Let me say this: whether you have general Stress, extreme Stress, chronic Anxiety, Major Depression, Panic Attacks, OCD (Obsessive Compulsive Disorder), or any other affliction that is impacting you at the level of your mind or your emotions, you are not alone, and you are not a freak.
+Let me say this: whether you have general stress, extreme stress, chronic anxiety, major depression, panic attacks, OCD (Obsessive Compulsive Disorder), or any other affliction that is impacting you at the level of your mind, your emotions, or your body, you are not alone, and you are not a freak.
 And there is help.

-Today I invite you to take the first step towards greater peace of mind, to the doorstep of happiness.
+Today I invite you to take the first step towards greater peace of mind, towards the doorstep of happiness.
 But before I do, I want you to think of an Olympic athlete.
 Did that person get to win the gold medal by just learning about the sport one day upon rising out of bed?
-No!
-They trained for it.
+No. They trained for it.
 And how did the training begin?
-Perhaps with stretches, and then some push-ups (oh dread!), followed by some laps around the track.
+Perhaps with stretches, and then some push-ups (ugh!), followed by some laps around the track.

 So while the following may seem dumb, mundane, and useless to do, if you are really serious about wanting to gain control of your mind, you’ll start at the beginning, at the foundation, where everything you build on from there will be lasting, solid and trustworthy.